Home Cocktails Cocoa Hot Chocolate to Die for

 Hot Chocolate to Die for Variations

-Spicy Hot Chocolate This variation adds a kick with the inclusion of cayenne pepper or chili powder, giving it a warm and spicy flavor profile.
+Spicy Hot Chocolate This variation adds a kick with cayenne pepper or chili powder, giving the drink a warm, spicy finish.
 Swap: Add 1/4 tsp cayenne pepper or chili powder

-Minty Hot Chocolate Infused with peppermint extract, this version offers a refreshing minty twist that pairs beautifully with the rich chocolate.
-Swap: Replace 1/2 tsp vanilla extract with 1/2 tsp peppermint extract
+Mint Hot Chocolate Infuse the drink with peppermint extract for a refreshing minty flavor, perfect for the holidays.
+Swap: Replace vanilla extract with 1/2 tsp peppermint extract

 Pairs Well With